pbj-apps/AnimationsWWDC23-ios/README.md

 For this example, we are only using boolean values to define two phases.
 It’s in this closure that the magic happens.
 You can add modifiers to the content parameter and change the data of the view depending on the phase

-When the view appears, the first phase is active, false in this case.
-Then SwiftUI transition to the next phase and animate the view changes.
+When the view appears, the first phase is active - in this case, false.
+Then SwiftUI transitions to the next phase and animates the view changes.

-If you want more control over the animation, calling the closure animation that returns the animation to use when transitioning to the next phase.
+If you want more control over the animation, call the closure animation that returns the animation to use when transitioning to the next phase.

 ``` swift
 .phaseAnimator([false, true]) { content, phase in